 Federal agencies of the GLRI's Regional Working Group are accelerating Great Lakes protection and restoration within each of the GLRI Focus Areas.
-As of December 2017:

-Focus Area 1 – Toxic Substances and Areas of Concern
+Focus Area 1 – Toxic Substances and Areas of Concern (AOCs)

 Focus Area 2 – Invasive Species

-- Since 2010, GLRI partners implemented invasive species control activities on over 134,000 acres (more than 18,000 acres in FY 2017).
+- GLRI partners implemented invasive species control activities on more than 200,000 acres through FY 2020.